Seizure of Frozen Crypto Wallets on Circle

 Circle is a global financial technology company that issues USD Coin (USDC).
 USDC is a regulated stablecoin.
 Circle helps businesses manage digital currencies for payments, commerce, and other financial applications by serving as a financial platform built on cryptocurrency and public blockchains.

 As a centralized issuer of USDC, Circle has the authority to “blacklist” addresses and freeze funds at the request of state or federal law enforcement officers in the United States.
 The freezing operation is recorded on the blockchain, making it a transparent.
-One biggest drawback of owning USDC occurs because of how aggressive they are in freezing the owner’s access.
+One biggest drawback of owning USDC occurs because of how readily they freeze access at the request of law enforcement.

-For example, the Internal Revenue Service Criminal Investigation (IRS-CI) might freeze a cryptocurrency wallet on Circle containing USD Coin (USDC).
+For example, for forfeitures by the Internal Revenue Service Criminal Investigation (IRS-CI), they might freeze a cryptocurrency wallet on Circle containing USD Coin (USDC).
 Many of those IRS-CI criminal investigations are focused on investigating financial crimes like tax fraud and money laundering.
+Innocent owners who purchased the USDC for for value might see their entire account or wallet frozen based on a small amount of tainted funds.

-The account holder needs an attorney focused on federal civil asset forfeiture proceedings focused on the nature of cryptocurrency regulations.
+The account holder needs an attorney focused on federal civil asset forfeiture proceedings focused on forfeitures and cryptocurrency regulations.
 The attorneys at Sammis Law Firm are focused administrative and judicial civil asset forfeiture actions, especially those involving high value cryptocurrency accounts on platforms like Circle.

 If the cryptocurrency seized is valued at less than $500,000, the federal agency can begin an administrative forfeiture by publishing a notice of seizure on the forfeiture.gov website.
 The owner of the wallet must then find that notice of seizure and respond appropriately by filing a verified claim for court action before the deadline announced in the notice.